Leung Sing Poh: Personal life

 Leung's wife was Koo Man-kuen.
 They have seven children, four girls and three boys.

 Three of Leung's daughters became actresses.
 Leung Po-Ching is an actress known for portraying a housewife in EYT, Margaret Leung Po-man (Man Lan) - actress with movie opposite Bruce Lee, and Leung Po-Chu - another Cantonese opera performer.

-On 12 February 1981, Leung died of intestinal cancer.
-He was aged 71.
+On 12 February 1981, Leung died of colorectal cancer at the age of 73.